 Because of possible physical incompatibilities, Depo-Medrol Sterile Aqueous Suspension should not be diluted or mixed with other solutions.

-The initial dosage of parenterally administered Depo-Medrol will vary from 4 to 120 mg, depending on the specific disease entity being treated.
-However, in certain overwhelming, acute, life-threatening situations, administration in dosages exceeding the usual dosages may be justified and may be in multiples of the oral dosages.
+The initial dosage of parenterally administered Depo-Medrol will vary from 4 to 120 mg depending on the specific disease entity being treated.
+However, in certain overwhelming, acute, life-threatening situations, administrations in dosages exceeding the usual dosages may be justified and may be in multiples of the oral doses.

 A. Administration for Local Effect